ankitects/faqs/src/study-in-a-particular-order.md

 By default, new cards are introduced by their due number.
-If you open the Browse screen and look at the due column, you'll see new cards have numbers like Due #1, Due #2, and so on.
+If you open the Browse screen and look at the due column, you'll see new cards have numbers like New #1, New #2, and so on.
 Anki will show the card with the smallest due number first.
+If you'd like to change the order, you can select one or more cards, then use the Reposition action in the Cards menu.

+The number of new cards that will be introduced each day depends on the daily limits you've set in the deck options.

-When you have multiple cards for a note (for example, both forward->backward and backward->forward cards, or multiple cloze deletions on a note), you may want those cards to be shown on different days, or spaced apart, or shown one after the other depending on your preferences.
+When you have multiple cards for a note (for example, both forward->backward and backward->forward cards, or multiple cloze deletions on a note), those cards will have the same new number, and you may want those cards to be shown on different days, or spaced apart, or shown one after the other depending on your preferences.

 - To have the cards shown on different days, enable burying in the deck options.
 - Sibling cards are spaced apart by default.